 Queen Elizabeth II, Britain's longest reigning monarch, dies at 96

 Britain's Queen Elizabeth II died at 96 on Thursday.
-She was under "medical supervision" at her Balmoral Castle residence in Scotland, Buckingham Palace informs through notice
+She was under "medical supervision" at her Balmoral Castle residence in Scotland, Buckingham Palace informed through notice.
+PM Modi expressed his grief on Twitter

+- Queen Elizabeth II left peacefully for heavenly abode at age of 96

 Trending Photos

-LONDON: Queen Elizabeth II, Britain's longest serving monarch, died at the age of 96 on Thursday.
+LONDON: Queen Elizabeth II, Britain's longest-serving monarch, died at the age of 96 on Thursday.
 She reigned for 70 years.
-The royal family - the Queen's son and heir Prince Charles, grandsons William and Harry and their families - have gathered at her Balmoral retreat in the Scottish highlands, where she spent her last days.
+The royal family - the Queen's son and heir Prince Charles, grandsons William and Harry and their families - had gathered at her Balmoral retreat in the Scottish highlands, where she spent her last days.

+"The Queen died peacefully at Balmoral this afternoon," Buckingham Palace said in a statement.
+The UK now has a new monarch in Charles, the former Prince of Wales.
+"The King and the Queen Consort [Charles and Camilla] will remain at Balmoral this evening and will return to London tomorrow (Friday)," the statement said.

+The King and The Queen Consort will remain at Balmoral this evening and will return to London tomorrow. pic.twitter.com/VfxpXro22W — The Royal Family (@RoyalFamily) September 8, 2022
-She was under "medical supervision" at her Balmoral Castle residence in Scotland after doctors became "concerned" for her declining health, Buckingham Palace said on Thursday, as members of the royal family are gathering at the monarch's Scottish estate.

-Her son and heir, Prince Charles, his wife Camilla - Duchess of Cornwall, and grandson Prince William travelled to Balmoral to be with her, according to their Clarence House and Kensington Palace offices.
-However, sources say that Meghan Markle will not be visiting the Queen while Prince Harry will be flying alone from Scotland to visit her “further from normal” grandmother.
+She was placed under "medical supervision" at her Balmoral Castle residence in Scotland after doctors became "concerned" about her declining health, Buckingham Palace said.
+Her son and heir, Prince Charles, his wife Camilla - Duchess of Cornwall, and grandson Prince William had rushed to Balmoral to be with her, according to their Clarence House and Kensington Palace offices.

-"Following further evaluation this morning, the Queen's doctors are concerned for Her Majesty's health and have recommended she remain under medical supervision,'' the Buckingham Palace said in a statement.

-The 96-year-old monarch is said to be "comfortable" at Balmoral, where she has been for her summer break.
+The Queen came to the throne in 1952 and witnessed enormous social change.
+With her death, her eldest son and heir Charles will lead the country in mourning as the new King and Head of State for 14 Commonwealth realms.
+Charles and the Queen's close family members travelled to Balmoral, near Aberdeen, after doctors placed the Queen under medical supervision.

+Her grandson, Prince William, is also there, with his brother, Prince Harry, on his way.
+The Queen's daughter, Princess Anne, was already by her side at the Scottish castle and her other children - Prince Andrew and Prince Edward - joined later.
+Prince Harry and Meghan, the Duke and Duchess of Sussex who were in London for a charity event, also rushed to Harry's grandmother's summer residence.

+Expressing grief, PM Narendra Modi while condoling the death of the longest-serving monarch on Twitter, recalled his memorable meetings with the Queen.
+He also said that he is pained by her demise.

+I had memorable meetings with Her Majesty Queen Elizabeth II during my UK visits in 2015 and 2018.
+I will never forget her warmth and kindness.
+During one of the meetings she showed me the handkerchief Mahatma Gandhi gifted her on her wedding.
+I will always cherish that gesture. pic.twitter.com/3aACbxhLgC— Narendra Modi (@narendramodi) September 8, 2022

-Amid Queen Elizabeth II ailing health, Buckingham Palace has decided to call off ‘Changing of the Guard’, which was scheduled to take place tomorrow, i.e. Friday, September 9.
+Meanwhile, in view of the Monarch's death, Buckingham Palace has cancelled ‘Changing of the Guard’, which was scheduled to take place tomorrow, i.e. Friday, September 9.
 The Palace has put up a sign outside notifying visitors.
 A sign has been placed in front of the palace where the iconic drills take place, to let tourists know it is cancelled.
-Buckingham Palace issued a statement at 12.32 pm on Thursday (local time), saying doctors are concerned for the Queen's health.

-The queen, Britain's longest-reigning sovereign and the world's oldest monarch, has been suffering from what Buckingham Palace has called "episodic mobility problems" since the end of last year.
+The queen, Britain's longest-reigning sovereign and the world's oldest monarch, had been suffering from what Buckingham Palace has called "episodic mobility problems" since the end of last year.

 Earlier on Tuesday, Conservative Party leader Liz Truss was formally appointed as Britain's new Prime Minister by Queen Elizabeth II, becoming the third female premier of the country.
 Truss travelled to the nonagenarian monarch's Balmoral Castle residence in Aberdeenshire, Scotland, to meet the Queen who formally asked her to form a new government.

-Several polls have shown that despite being on the throne for 70 long years, and even though her reign saw lots of ups and downs, Queen Elizabeth II still remains hugely popular and respected among the British people.
-Meanwhile, in 2021, in a shocking first, documents revealing details of what will transpire when Britain's Queen Elizabeth II dies were leaked, giving an insight into the extent of the huge operation that will be launched in the hours and days after the event.
-The Buckingham Palace officials had declined to comment on the leak at that time.
-Details were leaked with the US-headquartered news organisation "Politico" reporting what will happen under the codename "Operation London Bridge".
-Also, it was learnt that the officials will refer to the day the Queen dies as "D Day".
+Several polls have shown that despite being on the throne for 70 long years, and even though her reign saw lots of ups and downs, Queen Elizabeth II still remained hugely popular and respected among the British people.

 Live Tv